The sole source of Lost Guild ebooks!

 Swaying, Rani forced her attention back to the present, back to the silk hall and the dais where her king proclaimed: “And now, let the bidding begin.
 Our first lot is this bolt of crimson silk, the first ever spun in Morenia, dyed in honor of our crown.
 What am I bid for fair Morenia’s venture into the silk trade?”

 “One gold bar!”
 Farso cried out, and the crowd took a collective step forward.
 Three merchants shouted over themselves, topping the bid, and Hal graciously nodded toward each successive bidder, gesturing toward them with the ceremonial baton of the auction conductor.

 Rani looked at the excitement in Hal’s face, at the energy that thrummed across his shoulders.
 He had waited for this day impatiently; harrying the octolaris wranglers, demanding that silk be collected twice daily, bullying Davin constantly into building bigger looms and better ones.
-He had paced in front of the breeding spiders’ cages like an expectant father, waiting with frozen breath as he learned that the first clutch of spider eggs had hatched successfully on Morenian soil, that the riberry trees had borne fruit, that the markin moths had spun their clumsy cocoons, produced their sightless white grubs.
+He had paced in front of the breeding spiders’ cages like an expectant father, waiting with frozen breath as he learned that the first clutch of spider eggs had hatched successfully on Morenian soil, that the riberry trees had borne fruit and the markin moths had spun their clumsy cocoons, producing their sightless white grubs.
 Long days and longer nights had slipped away as Hal pinned his kingdom’s hopes on the poisonous spiders, and now he hoped to gather in his reward.

 It appeared that both merchants and noblemen were willing to oblige their king.
 Twelve golden bars were bid on the bolt of cloth.
-Thirteen.
-Fourteen.

 “Twenty-five bars of gold!”
 Tovin shouted into the hall, his player’s voice rising to the rafters.
 The strength of his bid shattered the air, silencing the buzzing watchers.